 “I can’t really shop in the supermarkets.
 My food stamps don’t go very far.
 Sometimes I join the food pantry line on the Concourse on Wednesdays.
 As many as 300 or 400 people line up there in front of the church every Wednesday starting at 6 a.m.” —Hernandez

 “Porto Salvo is designed to feel and taste like an old Italian port tavern.
 My favorite there, gorgonzola-stuffed figs drizzled with balsamic vinegar.
 Small plates and daily specials, local draft beers, red and white wine, sangria, and slow-cooked risotto.
 The neighborhood has embraced this place since day one.
-Giovani is an old-style Italian standby, a lunchtime destination for judges and lawyers.
-Loud and lively bar scene.
-Live music and a weekend brunch.
+Giovanni is an old-style Italian standby, a lunchtime destination for judges and lawyers.
 Hostos students can grab a slice at its attached pizza shop.
 Hungry Bird has a vegetarian and vegan menu.

 “My favorite is Molino Rojo for any kind of food.
 It’s where the D train is.” —Miguel, 57, superintendent at building across from the Bronx Museum of the Arts